Stellahedral geometry of matroids: Introduction

 is parallel to $\be_i - \be_j$ for some $i$ and $j$ in $E$.
-By construction, the coordinate sum of any point in $P(\M)$ is a constant integer $\rk(\M)$, called the \emph{rank} of $\M$.
-The above definition of matroids goes back to the study of moment map images of torus orbit closures in Grassmannians by Gelfand, Goresky, MacPherson, and Serganova in \cite{GGMS}.
-The condition on the edges of the base polytope is equivalent to the familiar \emph{basis exchange property}: \begin{quote} For any $B_1,B_2 \in \mathscr{B}$ and any $i \in B_1 \setminus B_2$, there is $j \in B_2 \setminus B_1$ such that $(B_1 \setminus i) \cup j \in \mathscr{B}$. \end{quote} For a general introduction to matroids, and for any undefined matroid terms, we refer to \cite{Oxl11}.
+By definition, the coordinate sum of any point in the \emph{base polytope} $P(\M)$ is a constant integer $\rk(\M)$, called the \emph{rank} of $\M$, which is equal to $|B|$ for any $B\in \mathscr{B}$.
+The condition on the edges of the base polytope is equivalent to the \emph{basis exchange property} {appearing in the work of Whitney \cite{Whitney35} that introduced matroids}: \begin{quote} For any $B_1,B_2 \in \mathscr{B}$ and any $i \in B_1 \setminus B_2$, there is $j \in B_2 \setminus B_1$ such that $(B_1 \setminus i) \cup j \in \mathscr{B}$. \end{quote} The above definition of matroids via base polytopes arose from the study of moment map images of torus orbit closures in Grassmannians by Gelfand, Goresky, MacPherson, and Serganova in \cite{GGMS}.
+See \cite[Chapter 1]{Kun86} for an excellent historical overview of early contributions, and \cite{Ard22} and \cite{Eur} for snapshots of recent advances in the theory of matroids.
+For a general introduction to matroids, and for any undefined matroid terms, we refer to \cite{Oxl11}.

 For a nonnegative integer $r \le n$, we consider the free abelian group generated by the set of matroids of rank $r$ on $E$:

 We study three equivalence relations on $\mathrm{Mat}_r(E)$---valuative, homological, and numerical.